Open-Systems-Pharmacology/Qualification-HI/Qualification/Input/Content/Metoprolol_healthy.md

 #### Oral model

 The healthy PBPK model development was based on multiple oral PK studies described in the metoprolol report (19) and Rüdesheim, Wojtyniak (20).
-Absorption parameters in the oral model included metoprolol tartate tablet described by a Weibull distribution with dissolution half-time of 12.31 min and shape 0.72.
+Absorption parameters in the oral model included metoprolol tartrate tablet described by a Weibull distribution with dissolution half-time of 12.31 min and shape 0.72.